signalfx/signalfx-agent/docs/monitors/collectd-kafka.md

-This monitor does not send all metrics by default.
-The metrics that are emitted without any non-required config options set are marked under the _Default_ column of the table above.

 ### Non-default metrics (version 4.7.0+)

-**The following information applies to the agent version 4.7.0+ and has `enableBuiltInFiltering: true` set on the top level of the agent config and also any references to `whitelist.json` removed from `metricsToExclude` at the top-level of the agent config.**
+**The following information applies to the agent version 4.7.0+ that has `enableBuiltInFiltering: true` set on the top level of the agent config.**

 To emit metrics that are not _default_, you can add those metrics in the generic monitor-level `extraMetrics` config option.
 Metrics that are derived